DeepFriedCircuits/GenericRadialMenus/docs/GettingStarted/RadialMenuSettings.md

 ###Default Player Index

-In the situation where you have supplied no owning parent to the parent widget, this will be the controller index the menu will use in the `GetPlayerController` node.
+In the situation where the Radial Widget cannot find a player controller through `GetOwningPlayer` or one hasn't been assigned manually, this will be the controller index the menu will use in the `GetPlayerController` node.
 For most situations 0 will be all that's needed.